core-skills/09-deep-learning/README.md

 You should aim to understand:
 - The general concepts of Artificial Neural Networks and Deep Learning.
 - The strategies which are used to train the deep nets in a efficient way.
-- How CNNS and RNNs work and applications they are used for.
+- How CNNS and RNNs work and examples of applications.
 - The whole of activation functions in ANNs.

 We will use python notebooks exercises on different datasets to have a practical go on the discussed methods in practise.